stelligent/mutato/docs/mvp.md

   a shell script on the machine executing Mu2.

 `env`, `ssm`, `cmd`, and `asm` are custom Nunjucks filters provided by Mu2.

-MVP does not concern itself with AWS authentication and multi-account deploys.
-MVP simply invokes the CDK CLI and allows CDK to handle authentication.

-Mu2 wraps the application's stack in a CI/CD pipeline that builds application's Dockerfile, puts it through unit tests, and finally deploys to an ECS cluster.

-The actual CI/CD pipeline is read from either a `buildspec.yml` file (in case of CodePipeline) or `.drone.yml` (in case of Drone CI).
-Mu2 injects its own steps inside the given pipeline.
-If none of these files are provided, Mu2 generates a sample one for the user which is just functional enough to get the application working and deployed.

 ### 3.4 MVP constructs